cynthia/yael/doc/python_interface.rst

   kmeans
   fvecs_read ivecs_read siftgeo_read

-All matrix arguments should be in Fortran indexing (defined in the ``flags`` field).
-This sometimes requires counter-intuitive transpositions, as Numpy has a bias towards C-ordering.
+All matrix arguments should be in C indexing, because numpy's support for Fortran-style indexing is close to unusable.
+Therefore, in the function documentation, all references to "columns" should become "lines".
 See ``test_ynumpy.py`` for an example.